mschickler/simple_perf/README.md

 This code implements the simplest of latency tests between a publisher and a subscriber.

-Since the unique_ptr publish interface is used and the nodes are components running in the same process, in theory the communications should occur with zero copies.
-However, the test result appears to indicate that a copy occurred (i.e. the address of the underlying message received by the subscriber is changed).

-After building the two packages, run the test:
+The publisher uses loaned message buffers to take advantage of zero copy shared memory communications with the subscriber that is running in a different process.

+Make a workspace directory and clone this repo into it.

+Then run "colcon build".

+Finally, run the following commands in separate terminal windows from the workspace directory:

+RMW_IMPLEMENTATION=rmw_fastrtps_cpp ros2 run simple_perf_test target

-ros2 run simple_perf_test combined_node
+RMW_IMPLEMENTATION=rmw_fastrtps_cpp FASTRTPS_DEFAULT_PROFILES_FILE=./simple_perf/simple_perf_test/profile/shm_profile.xml ros2 run simple_perf_test probe